annaroyer/job-tracker/README.md

 # Job Tracker

+This is an application for a user to keep track of jobs they are interested in applying for.

+## To View This Application

+* Clone down this repository
+* Change directories into job-tracker
+* In your terminal run:
+    * bundle
+    * rake db:setub
+    * rails s
+* open a browser window and visit localhost:3000

 ## Learning Goals

 * Use migrations to create tables with different data types including indexed foreign keys